nexdatas/nxselector/README.rst

 Install the dependencies:

-|    Sardana, PyTango, sphinx, Taurus, NXSRecSelector
+|    Sardana, tango, sphinx, Taurus, NXSRecSelector

 From sources
 ^^^^^^^^^^^^